Factbox: Latest on the spread of the coronavirus around the world

 - The coronavirus has forced 15% of manufacturing companies in Vietnam to cut production, with the clothes and textile industry hard hit.

-- Australia on Friday delayed its federal budget by five months to October, as it prepared to expand its stimulus spending to avoid recession.
+- Australia has delayed its federal budget by five months to October, as it prepares to expand stimulus to avoid recession.

 - Indian key crop prices have plunged as much as 50% just as farmers prepare for harvest, putting paid to prospects for a rural economic rebound.

-- The crisis for airlines deepened on Thursday as Lufthansa warned the industry may not survive the pandemic without government aid to offset falling demand.

-- Formula One drivers will join video gamers in a series of virtual grands prix to replace postponed races.
+- Formula One drivers will join video gamers in virtual grands prix to replace postponed races.

-- The Cannes Film Festival has been postponed from May to the end of June.
+- World Rugby has postponed several tournaments and World Cup qualifiers, while June’s Olympic qualifiers are under review.

-Compiled by Sarah Morland, Milla Nissi, Amy Caren Daniel and Ramakrishnan M.; Editing by Anil D'Silva, Frances Kerry, Gareth Jones, Arun Koyyur and Timothy Heritage
+Compiled by Sarah Morland, Milla Nissi, Amy Caren Daniel and Ramakrishnan M.; Editing by Gareth Jones, Timothy Heritage and Arun Koyyur